 The concept of multitasking is complete rubbish, a myth perpetuated by an always-on, productivity-obsessed society.
-Whoever says otherwise is ill-informed.
+Whoever says otherwise is ill-informed according to Colorado traffic laws.
 Research referenced by Fast Company says, “People who multitask all the time can’t filter out irrelevancy.
 They can’t manage a working memory.
 They’re chronically distracted.”

 This explains why texting while driving is a leading cause of vehicle-related mishaps, particularly among teens, as we’ve laid out in a previous article.
 Even a post on Big Think insists that texting and driving, which it tags as an avoidable epidemic plaguing our streets, causes more death and injuries than terrorism.

 But all isn’t lost.
 Thankfully, as per the latest statistics from Distraction.gov, almost all states in the United States have deemed texting while driving illegal.